-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, heart disease, an adrenal or pituitary gland problem, edema, or a history of bladder cancer.
-Tell your doctor if you recently had a fever, infection, injury, or surgery.
-Also tell your doctor if you drink alcohol or have a condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart failure, liver disease, kidney disease, heart disease, adrenal or pituitary gland problem, G6PD deficiency, or a history of bladder cancer.
+Also tell your doctor if you drink alcohol.

 - This medicine may cause the following problems:

 - Bone fractures in women

 - Women: This medicine may cause you to ovulate if you have not gone through menopause yet.
 This could happen even if you have a history of irregular periods or problems ovulating.
 Talk to your doctor about effective birth control.